 Canfield Hall is the primary administration and classroom building.
-The first floor houses administration and faculty offices, the library, computer lab, the Student Learning Center, student lounge, the Spot and one classroom.
-The second floor is composed of classrooms, a keyboard lab and the College's call center.
+The first floor houses administration and faculty offices, the library, computer lab, the Valor Learning Center, student lounge, the Spot and one classroom.
+The second floor is composed of classrooms and keyboard lab for students in the Music Ministry program.